python-versioneer/python-versioneer/README.md

 To upgrade your project to a new release of Versioneer, do the following:

 * install the new Versioneer (`pip install -U versioneer` or equivalent)
-* re-run `versioneer-installer` in your source tree to replace `versioneer.py`
+* re-run `versioneer-installer` in your source tree to replace your copy of `versioneer.py`
 * edit `setup.py`, if necessary, to include any new configuration settings indicated by the release notes
 * re-run `setup.py versioneer` to replace `SRC/_version.py`
 * commit any changed files

+### Upgrading from 0.10 to 0.11

+You must add a `versioneer.VCS = "git"` to your `setup.py` before re-running `setup.py versioneer`.
+This will enable the use of additional version-control systems (SVN, etc) in the future.

 ## Future Directions